 Common CRM Selection Mistakes

-Many companies fall into common traps when choosing a CRM.
-Avoid these pitfalls:
+Many companies fall into common traps when trying to select the best CRM software.
+Avoid these pitfalls to find the right CRM software:

 A CRM that’s difficult to use won’t be adopted.
 Involve end users in demos and trials. - Overlooking integration needs

-A standalone CRM with no ability to integrate adds more work, not less. - Failing to plan for scaling
+A standalone CRM with no ability to integrate with existing systems adds more work, not less. - Failing to plan for scaling

 Choose a CRM that supports where you’re going — not just where you are. - Underestimating the cost